ayushbansal111/LiveDocs/README.md

 5. Create a new Pull Request.

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project, [LiveDocs](https://github.com/ayushbansal111/LiveDocs), is licensed under the MIT License.

+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

+### Permissions
+- Commercial use
+- Modification
+- Distribution
+- Private use

+### Limitations
+- Liability
+- Warranty

+### Conditions
+- License and copyright notice

 # Acknowledgments
 - **[Clerk](https://clerk.com/)** for authentication